GSS-Cogs/csvw-example/README.md

 ### Info: Urls as CSVW

 In this section we're going to de-mystify the semantic "all resources should appear on the web" part of linked open data.
-The goal here is simple - if you establish the relevant links via your csvw metadata, you've created a resource that can be used to convert csv data directly to RDF triples in a deterministic and repeatable fashion.

 The first thing to note - linked data isn't really about the web, not really.
 It's all about **name spaces**.
 Every resource in the world of linked data should be **uniquely identifiable** and transparently available to everyone.